Advertisement

 “My personal belief is that it’ll actually be too dangerous to have humans at the front.
 It’s drones at the front,” he said.

-"If you’ve seen some of the computer-controlled sniper rifles... they just don’t miss.
-So you’re fighting a machine that’s going to aim with micro-level accuracy, and never gets tired."
+“If you’ve seen some of the computer-controlled sniper rifles ...
+They just don’t miss.
+So you’re fighting a machine that’s going to aim with micro level accuracy and never gets tired.”

-"At the front of the battle line, it’s just going to be just drones, and any humans caught in the crossfire are going to get killed... if you make the choice to be there, then you’re at a significant disadvantage.
+“At the front of the battle line, it’s just going to be just drones, and any humans caught in the crossfire are going to get killed ...
+If you make the choice to be there, then you’re at a significant disadvantage.

 “You got a million drones coming at you.
 Do you want to be there trying to take out drones with an assault rifle?
 It’s not going to be a good situation.”

-Furthering the idea that military operations will be undertaken faster and with more precision by unmanned systems than actual personnel, Musk states that the age of human-piloted fighter aircraft is also coming to an end.
+Furthering the idea that military operations will be undertaken faster and with more precision by unmanned systems than actual personnel, Musk stated that the age of human-piloted fighter aircraft is also coming to an end.

 “I’m not sure there’s a lot of room opportunity for fighter pilots.
 Because I think if you’ve got a drone swarm coming at you, the pilot’s a liability in the fighter plane, to be honest,” he said.